Victoria Beckham dress sale to benefit African mothers with HIV

-LONDON (Thomson Reuters Foundation) - British fashion designer and former pop star Victoria Beckham is giving away 600 pieces of clothing, including several evening dresses, to raise money and awareness for mothers living with HIV in sub-Saharan Africa.
+LONDON (Thomson Reuters Foundation) - Fashion designer and former pop star Victoria Beckham is giving away 600 pieces of clothing, including several evening dresses, to raise money and awareness for mothers living with HIV in sub-Saharan Africa.

 Beckham's iconic, white Dolce and Gabbana dress worn for the 2003 MTV Video Music Awards is just one of the items to go under the hammer in aid of mothers2mothers (m2m), a charity that works to prevent the transmission of HIV from mothers to babies in nine countries including South Africa, Swaziland and Kenya.

-Other pieces are from Beckham's days with the Spice Girls pop group, fashion shows, parties and red carpet appearances with husband and former England soccer captain David Beckham.
+Other pieces are from Beckham's days with the Spice Girls pop group, fashion shows, parties and red carpet appearances with husband and former England football captain David Beckham.

-The women work alongside doctors and nurses in understaffed health centers as members of the healthcare team.
+The women work alongside doctors and nurses in understaffed health centres as members of the healthcare team.

 "We've reached 1.2 million mothers since we started, but with more resources, we can reach more mothers.
 With more reach we prevent more infections and we keep more mothers alive to take care of their kids," said Besser, an obstetrician and gynaecologist by training.

-"The funding is absolutely transformational for an organization like ours," he told Thomson Reuters Foundation.
+"The funding is absolutely transformational for an organisation like ours," he told Thomson Reuters Foundation.

 THE OUTNET.COM, the online fashion outlet which will host the private online sale from Aug.
 20-25, said Beckham chose to donate proceeds to m2m after visiting South Africa in February and meeting some of the mothers affected by HIV.